Your net worth composition will likely change the wealthier you get. The wealthier you get, the generally more conservative your net worth allocation.

 Take a look at my two favorite real estate crowdfunding platforms.
 Bot are free to sign up and explore.

 Fundrise: A way for accredited and non-accredited investors to diversify into real estate through private eREITs.
-Fundrise has been around since 2012 and has consistently generated steady returns, no matter what the stock market is doing.
+Fundrise has been around since 2012 and manages over $3 billion across multiple funds investing in the Sunbelt region where valuations are lower and yields are higher.
 For most people, investing in a diversified eREIT is the way to go.

 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
 18-hour cities are secondary cities with lower valuations, higher rental yields, and potentially higher growth due to job growth and demographic trends.
 If you have a lot more capital, you can build your own select real estate portfolio.